Fuyukai/Reborn-Rebalance/README.rst

 Licence
 -------

-This project is licenced under the GPL, version 3.0 or later.
+Most of the project is licenced under the GPL, version 3.0 or later.

+The overwritten maps are licenced under the "it's complicated" licence.
+I won't get mad at you, but the original authors might.

 Credits
 -------